PillPall/pillpall.github.io/_posts/2018-05-14-Use-Ansible-to-automate-Spotify-part-II.markdown

 Task 5: Create a new user playlist with the name *Ansible created Playlist*

-Task 6: Add all album tracks to the new playlist
+Task 6: Add all top tracks to the new playlist

 ![Create album playlist](https://i.imgur.com/AneW3GK.gif)